nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 }
 ```

-> Make sure you have added the custom field 'ReflectedWorkItemId' to the target team project

 The default [WorkItemMigrationConfig](./Processors/WorkItemMigrationConfig.md) processor will perform the following operations:

 * Migrate interations and sprints
 * Attachments
 * Links including for source code.
 Optionally clone the repositories before starting the migration to have links maintained on the initial pass.

-Minimum configuration information required
+## Set minimum info and execute configuration.json

+> Remember to add custom field ['ReflectedWorkItemId'](./server-configuration.md) to the target team project before starting migration!

 1. Set the Source and Target Team Projects.
-2. Set the AuthenticationMode.
+1. Set the AuthenticationMode.
 Prompt or AccessToken
-3. Set the field name of the Migration tracking field.
+1. Set the field name of the Migration tracking field.
 I use "TfsMigrationTool.ReflectedWorkItemId" for TFS or "ReflectedWorkItemId" for VSTS or Azure DevOps
-4. Enable the 'WorkItemMigrationConfig' processor and optionally modify the WIQLQueryBit to migrate only the work items you want.
+1. Enable the 'WorkItemMigrationConfig' processor and optionally modify the WIQLQueryBit to migrate only the work items you want.
 The default WIQL will migrate all open workitems and revisions excluding test suites and plans.
+1. Set the ['NodeBasePaths'](./Processors/WorkItemMigrationConfig.md) of leave empty to migrate all nodes
+1. From the 'C:\tools\MigrationTools' path run "**.\migration.exe execute --config .\configuration.json**"

 **Remember** if you want a processor to run it's `Enabled` property must be set to true.